 We were the first cohort to use the new nursing lab which provides educational simulation through scenarios using simulation patients.
-We were able to practise skills with the state-of-the-art equipment.
-This enriched our learning further.
-The staff carried out major incident and cardiac arrest scenarios to prepare us for such real events.
-This gave us the confidence to carry out procedures during real-life events.
+We were able to practise skills with the state-of-the-art equipment, which enriched our learning further.
+The staff carried out major incident and cardiac arrest scenarios, preparing us for real events.

 Additionally, the staff at Solent University have always been by my side for every single thing I've had to encounter, both academically and personally.
 The adult nursing team has always encouraged me to achieve my full potential.
-They have given me what it takes to become a nurse.
-I will be forever grateful for that.
+They have given me what it takes to become a nurse, and I will be forever grateful for that.